qkzk/fm/development.md

 - [ ] creates $ENV{HOME} folders everywhere
 - [ ] tree mode : index are offset by one
-- [ ] page down when few files in current path screw the display

 ## Won't do